vinob09/mythic-stays/README.md

   Mythic Stays
 </h1>

-Welcome to Mythic Stays, a school project that is inspired by AirBnB's website!
+Welcome to Mythic Stays, a school project that is inspired by the site of you know which!
 This web application allows users to browse, book and review mythical accommodations, and provides owners a suite of tools in managing their lodgings.
 As the name implies, Mythic Stays is not a real website and is meant for learning purposes only.

 ## Table of Contents
 * [Introduction](#introduction)